ezrosent/frawk/info/parallelism.md

 frawk implements this approach for scripts with CSV, TSV and single-byte-separator inputs.
-Not only does this approach provide high performance for all scripts that consume input in this form, the separation of parsing into two phases provides a great opportunity to parallelize the reading of a single CSV file.
+Not only does this approach provide high performance for all scripts that consume input in this form, the separation of parsing into two phases provides us with an opportunity to parallelize the reading of a single CSV file.
 A single worker thread performs an initial pass on a chunk of input data to discover structural characters, it then locates a relevant record separator and sends that chunk off to a worker thread.
 That worker thread